-Principal Considerations in Determining Sanctions Monetary Sanction 1 Suspension, Bar or Other Sanctions See Principal Considerations in Introductory Section First Action 2 Fine of \$5,000 to \$15,000.
-Second Action Fine of \$10,000 to \$73,000.
-Subsequent Actions Fine of \$10,000 to \$146,000.
-3 In egregious cases, consider suspending responsible individual in any or all capacities for up to two years or barring responsible individual.
-Also consider suspending the firm with respect to any or all activities or functions for up to two years.
+Principal Considerations in Determining Sanctions Monetary Sanction1 Suspension, Bar or Other Sanctions See Principal Considerations in Introductory Section First Action2 In egregious cases, consider suspending Fine of \$5,000 to \$15,000. responsible individual in any or all capacities for up to two years or barring responsible individual.
+Also Second Action consider suspending the firm with respect to any Fine of \$10,000 to \$73,000. or all activities or functions for up to two years.
+Subsequent Actions Fine of \$10,000 to \$146,000.3

 - 1. In cases in which the violations: (1) involve a pattern or patterns of misconduct; (2) can be quantified by number or percentage; or (3) can be compared to the standard maintained by industry peers, Adjudicators may consider deviating from the fine structure recommended in this guideline for first, second, or subsequent actions.
 Imposition of monetary sanctions greater than those recommended in this guideline may be particularly appropriate in cases involving violations that occurred during two or more examination or review periods or violations that occurred over an extended period of time.
-Similarly, in cases in which the respondent acted intentionally or recklessly, and in cases in which the respondent's compliance rate is significantly lower than that of its peers, Adjudicators may impose a monetary sanction in excess of the recommended range. - 2.
-Adjudicators should consider actions concerning violative events that occurred within the three years prior to the misconduct at issue.
-Events that are more recent in time, however, should be given more weight than less recent events.

-3. If respondent's second or subsequent action involves a violation that is less serious than a prior violation, includes conduct that demonstrates that respondent is improving its compliance rate, or involves mitigation that did not exist in a prior action, Adjudicators may consider imposing a fine that is less than the fine imposed in the prior action.
+Similarly, in cases in which the respondent acted intentionally or recklessly, and in cases in which the respondent's compliance rate is significantly lower than that of its peers, Adjudicators may impose a monetary sanction in excess of the recommended range. - Adjudicators should consider actions concerning violative events that occurred within the three years prior to the misconduct at issue.
+Events that are more recent in time, however, should be given more weight than less recent events. - 3.
+If respondent's second or subsequent action involves a violation that is less serious than a prior violation, includes conduct that demonstrates that respondent is improving its compliance rate, or involves mitigation that did not exist in a prior action, Adjudicators may consider imposing a fine that is less than the fine imposed in the prior action.